sbkuehn/github-action-oidc-posh/README.md

 # GitHub Actions - Workload Identity Federation - OIDC
 Example demo to showcase how Workload Identity Federation works with Azure Active Directory.

-Let's see how this works with a live demo.
+Let's change this to an extra sentence after I deleted the previous sentence.